fluree/docs.flur.ee/content/db_intro.md

 ### Selecting All Actors, Movies, Credits

-A Fluree schema consists of streams and attributes.
-Streams are similar to a relational database's tables.
-Streams organize changes about a type of entity, i.e. customers, invoices, employees.
-So if you have a new entity type, you'd create a new stream to hold it.
-You can learn more about streams in the [Streams](#streams) section.
+A Fluree schema consists of collections and attributes.
+Collections are similar to a relational database's tables.
+Collections organize changes about a type of entity, i.e. customers, invoices, employees.
+So if you have a new entity type, you'd create a new collection to hold it.
+You can learn more about collections in the [Collections](#collections) section.

-The movie database that we forked contains eight streams: actor, credit, keyword, genre, language, country, productionCompany, and movie.
+The movie database that we forked contains eight collections: actor, credit, keyword, genre, language, country, productionCompany, and movie.

 Fluree allows you to specify queries using our FlureeQL JSON syntax or with GraphQL.
 The FlureeQL format is designed to easily enable code to compose queries, as the query is simply a data structure.